RAS-University/robotic-courses/docs/dynamics.md

   <input type="radio" name="q6-3" value="C"> Because the Jacobian is always the identity matrix<br>
   <input type="radio" name="q6-3" value="D"> For numerical convenience only<br>
   <button type="button"
-    onclick="checkTrueFalse('q6-3', 'B',
+    onclick="checkTrueFalse2('q6-3', 'B',
       'Correct!
-A given pose $X$ may correspond to several joint solutions, so the dynamics depend on the specific $\theta$.', 'Not quite.
+A given pose $X$ may correspond to several joint solutions, so the dynamics depend on the specific $\\theta$.', 'Not quite.
 The mapping from joint space to task space is generally many-to-one.')"> Check Answer
   </button>